FRANCESCOROCKWOOD/demographics/README.md

-# demographics
+## Demographics
-Demographic analysis related to housing development and housing policy Forecast 80+ population by MSA for 2025 and 2035
+## Demographic analysis related to housing development and housing policy

-R script projecting the growth in senior housing in the U.S.
+## Calculates Forecast 80+ population by MSA for 2025 and 2035 utizing Hamilton-Perry method

-Source data includes publically available US Census population data and proprietary unit inventory data from the American Association of Senior Housing (ASHA)
+## Companion document to American Senior Housing Association (ASHA) Special Issues Brief (SIB) titled "Revisiting Senior Living Long-Term Unit Growth Forecast" by Francesco Rockwood (Fall 2019)

-Most variable names align with US Census labels.
+## This R script employs Hamilton-Perry method to forecast population by age-cohort by metropolitan statistical areas (MSA)

-Opportunities for improvement include:
+## There are numerous opportunities to improve this script such as
-.. identifying/creating open source/non·proprietary source for unit supply information
+## ... creation of a function to handle Hamilton-Perry calcuations
-.. converting to five-year intevals (v.
-10-year intervals)
+## ... more systematic treatment of converting data types